oktadev/schematics/README.md

 cd secure-ionic
 ```

-You will need an `issuer` and a `clientId` to begin.
+You will need an `issuer` and a `client-id` to begin.
 You can obtain those from Okta by completing the following steps.

 > **NOTE:** OIDC Login for Ionic is possible thanks to the excellent [Ionic AppAuth](https://github.com/wi3land/ionic-appauth#readme) project and its examples.
 This integration is not Okta-specific and should work with any identity provider that supports PKCE for browser and mobile apps.